๐งต 1. Core Concepts of Multithreading

 ✅ Interview Answer: “We used

-to orchestrate three async microservice calls and combine their results withthenCombine
+CompletableFutureto orchestrate three async microservice calls and combine their results withthenCombine, reducing response time from 2s to under 800ms.”

 ⚠️ 5.
 Best Practices

-Practice | Benefit |
+| Practice | Benefit |

 Use Executors, not raw Thread | Scalable, better resource control |

-Use Thread-safe collections | Avoid ConcurrentModificationException |
+| Use Thread-safe collections | Avoid ConcurrentModificationException |

-Prefer immutable objects | Reduce need for synchronization |
+| Prefer immutable objects | Reduce need for synchronization |

-Monitor thread pools | Detect bottlenecks (ThreadPoolExecutor#getActiveCount ) |
+| Monitor thread pools | Detect bottlenecks (ThreadPoolExecutor#getActiveCount) |

-Avoid blocking in async flows | Use thenCompose instead of join() |
+| Avoid blocking in async flows | Use thenCompose instead of join() |

 ✅ Pro Interview Template